 The continued efforts and the struggle for expanding the horizons of systematic knowledge created a need for describing and understanding the nature and the events associated with it.
 This need led to the birth of what is known today as science.
-The events like cooking, boiling of water, burning of candle, curdling of milk, electricity, motorized vehicles, cell phones etc. make us realise the presence of science in everyday life.
-From the above examples we can sense the broadness and importance of science in everyday life.
-In order to make the study convenient, it was divided into subgroups such as physics, chemistry, biology, geology etc. Our subject of concern is chemistry.
+And today science has become an important subject.
+Besides, events like cooking, boiling of water, burning of a candle, curdling of milk, electricity, motorised vehicles, cell phones etc. generally make us realise the presence of science in everyday life.
+From the above examples, we can sense the broadness and importance of science in everyday life.
+In order to make the study convenient, it was further divided into subgroups such as physics, chemistry, biology, geology etc. Our subject of concern is chemistry.

 Chemistry is the branch of science that is concerned with changes and transformations with respect to matter and the factors that affect these transformations.
 It deals with the interactions between the fundamental components of matter.
 The chemical transformations in chemistry are often referred to as chemical reactions.
 We cannot deny the fact that our world is full of products that are some way or the other associated with chemical reactions.
 Some of them even occur as a result of natural processes and the others are commercially manufactured chemically.

 Science in everyday life is not just limited to cooking or boiling water; the huge industrial setups that manufacture a variety of commodities using different chemical reactions are also a part of our daily life.
 From the use of fertilisers in farming to the skin cream that we used to confirm the omnipresence and applications of science in everyday life.